itshady/Island-Generator/island/island.md

 | biomes | biomes | x | String | Selects the whittaker diagram for the island (america, asia) |  |
 | visual | visual | x | String | Selects the visual mode for the island (altitude, biome, debug, lagoon, moisture) |  |

+## Developer Information
+For PreFeatures, Features, and PostFeatures, the order of the feature fields in the Configuration class matters.
+That is the order in which the Factories will be run within their respective subcategory.

 ## Whittaker Diagrams

 Here is how we distributed biomes for our Whittaker Diagrams: